bertmelis/bertmelis.github.io/_posts/2021-12-01-1-Finishing-Rocky.md

 ### On last thing

-while we're at it, we might want to enable the "extra packages for enterprise linux".
-Up to now we didn't need any extra packages but we might run into this in the future and who knows, cause some headscratching.
+While we're at it, we might want to enable the "extra packages for enterprise linux".
+Up to now we didn't need any extra packages but we might run into this in the future and who knows, cause some head scratching.
 It doesn't hurt to enable it:

 ```
 $ sudo yum install epel-release